Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Introduction

-In this work, we design a new dual graph embedding network(DGEN) to achieve more efficient and accurate nodes clustering on graph.
-It learns all node representations and informative node representations step-by-step, and the two processes are connected by a graph pooling layer.
-To reduce the impact of noisy edges and nodes on graph clustering, we design a novel neighbor cluster pooling(NCPool), which selects nodes better fitting the clustering distribution based on the distance of nodes and their nearest neighbors to the cluster centers.
-The basic idea of the pooling is that more precise cluster assignments can be obtained by minimizing the distance of nodes and their nearest neighbors to the cluster centers.
-To obtain the nearest neighbor of each node, we compute the shared nearest neighbor(SNN)\cite{jarvis1973clustering} similarity on the attribute graph.
-After obtaining the selected node representations, conventional clustering algorithm K-means is used to obtain the local clustering assignments.
-Finally, we use these nodes and their labels to train a classifier which is used to obtain the final clustering assignments.
-Our major contributions can be summarized as follows: \begin{itemize} \item We propose a dual graph embedding network for clustering on the graph-structured data.
-To the best of our knowledge, it is the first time to employ graph pooling to select informative nodes for graph clustering. \item We devise a novel neighbor clustering pooling (NCPool) to capture local graph information, which can enhance the robustness to the noisy nodes and spurious edges in the graph effectively. \item Extensive experiments on benchmark graph datasets show that our DGEN outperforms state-of-the-art graph clustering methods. \end{itemize}
+In this work, to achieve more efficient and accurate nodes clustering on graph, we design a new dual graph embedding network (DGEN), which learns global graph embedding and local graph embedding step by step, with the two processes connected by a graph pooling layer.
+To reduce the impact of spurious edges on graph clustering, we design a novel neighbor cluster pooling(NCPool), which selects the most informative subset of nodes and the corresponding edges based on the distance of nodes and their nearest neighbors to the cluster centers.
+And the fundamental idea of the pooling is that nodes and their nearest neighbors should be close to the same clustering center.
+To obtain the nearest neighbor of each node in the attribute graph, we compute the shared nearest neighbor(SNN)\cite{jarvis1973clustering} similarity on the graph.
+Then conventional clustering algorithm K-means is performed on the selected node representations to obtain the cluster assignment of the selected nodes.
+Finally, the selected nodes and their labels are used to train a classifier so as to obtain the final clustering assignments.